-This worksheet tests a student's ability to understand the reactions between Metals and Acids.
+This activity tests a student's ability to understand the reactions between metals and acids.

-First off, when an acid reacts with a metal, the acid will react with the metal to produce the metal salt of that acid; at the same time it will produce hydrogen gas.
+Firstly, when an acid reacts with a metal, the metal salt of that acid will be produced.
+At the same time, it will produce hydrogen gas.

 What does that look like?
 The general path of these metal/acid reactions is:

-(NB: note that the word 'salt' here refers to a metal salt, i.e. a compound of the metal which has been formed through reaction with an acid, e.g. zinc chloride, potassium nitrate and iron sulfate are all metal salts).
+Note that the word 'salt' here refers to a metal salt, i.e. a compound of the metal which has been formed through reaction with an acid, e.g. zinc chloride, potassium nitrate and iron sulfate are all metal salts.

 Here are two examples of reactions of different metals with dilute acids:

 zinc + sulfuric acid → zinc sulfate + hydrogen

 magnesium + hydrochloric acid → magnesium chloride + hydrogen

 So where did the 'sulfate' or 'chloride' come from?
 It might help to use compound names for these acids - after all, they are all compounds of hydrogen in solution.

 sulfuric acid = hydrogen sulfate